ajcasagrande/ajcasagrande.github.io/blog/esp-idf-size-performance.md

 sys     0m0.044s
 ```

+As you can clearly see, it took almost **20 seconds** for the software to parse my file.
+Something is definitely not right!

 #### In-Depth Analysis of Optimizations

 During my optimization process, I experimented with various methods to improve the script's speed.
 Below is an in-depth analysis of each method and how they affected the resulting speed:

 1. **Fixed Regex**:
    The most significant performance gain came from fixing the `RE_SOURCE_LINE` regex.
 I noticed an extra unneeded wildcard after the symbol name, which slowed down the matching process.
-By removing this wildcard, the regex became more efficient.
+By removing this wildcard, the regex became immensly more efficient.

    ```python
                                           |